+Multiple filters are not allowed in a single template but if this is justified, the user can obtain a waiver from the USD.
 If the science template observes in multiple filters specified in a list, it may be necessary to use different DITs and NDITs for each of them (because the filters have different transmissions, and the targets may have different colors).
-It is possible to do this by specifying the (List of) integra-tion time(s) (DET1.DIT) and the (List of) number of integrations (DET1.NDIT) parameters as lists.
+It is possible to do this by specifying the (List of) integration time(s) (DET1.DIT) and the (List of) number of integrations (DET1.NDIT) parameters as lists.
 The lists must have exactly the same length as the list of science filters but if DET1.DIT and DET1.NDIT are given as single values, these exposure parameters will be applied to all filters.
 For example:

-(List of) integration time(s) DET1.DIT "1.0" (List of) number of integrations DET1.NDIT "12" List of science filters INS.FILTER.NAME "H J K ${ m S}$ "
+(List of) integration time(s) DET1.DIT "1.0" (List of) number of integrations DET1.NDIT "12" List of science filters INS.FILTER.NAME "H J K_S "

-will obtain exposures in H, J and $K{\rm S}$ filters, built as 12 co-adds (not averages!) of 1.0 sec, and the exposures in H, J and $K{\rm S}$ filters will be built as 6 co-adds of 2.0 sec, 4 co-adds of 3.0 sec, 12 co-adds of 1.0 sec, respectively.
+will obtain exposures in H, J and K_S filters, built as 12 co-adds (not averages!) of 1.0 sec, and the exposures in H, J and $K{\rm S}$ filters will be built as 6 co-adds of 2.0 sec, 4 co-adds of 3.0 sec, 12 co-adds of 1.0 sec, respectively.

-(List of) integration time(s) DET1.DIT "2.0 Э 3.0 1.0" (List of) number of integrations DET1.NDIT "6 4 1 12" , List of science filters INS.FILTER.NAME "Н J $K{\rm S}$,
+(List of) integration time(s) DET1.DIT "2.0 3.0 1.0" (List of) number of integrations DET1.NDIT "6 4 12" List of science filters INS.FILTER.NAME "H J K S "

 Several identical observation templates can be attached after the acquisition template (VIRCAM_img_acq_tile).
-Each template can have a different filter, and the corresponding choice of DIT and/or NDIT.
-However, it is recommended to add separate templates for the different filters in an OB and to use the multiple filter per template option only in well justified cases.
+Each template can have a different filter, and the corresponding choice of DIT and/or NDIT facilitating the requirement mentioned abve to have only one filter per template.